jpeezzy/J.A.R.V.I.S/ReadMe.md

 download everything on that page.(I did not use speech_tools2.4 with wrapper).

 2.Use my makefile.
 I went through alot of crap to find how to use one.
 You need to use -laudio.
+#there's an issue with makefiling (I currently have an i686 architecture).
+You'll need to make all the files you downloaded on your own (will try to fix at a later point)
 3.http://www.cstr.ed.ac.uk/projects/festival/manual/festival_28.html
 use this link to go to C/C++ api and check the samplecode/functions